Hope For Justice: In Action

-Welcome to the latest installment of Hope For Justice.
-This 15 session course "Hope For Justice: In Action" because it lays the foundational ideas for actions you can take to help move your personal "hope that there really is justice" into action steps.
-Interestingly it is the opposite of "inaction"...that which got us to where we are today.
+Welcome to the latest instalment of Hope For Justice.
+We call this part “Hope For Justice: In Action” because it lays the foundational ideas for actions you can take to help move your personal “hope that there really is justice” into action steps.
+Interestingly it is the opposite of “inaction”…that which got us to where we are today.

 We cover some of the key points from the Hope For Justice material and lay the foundation for action steps you can take to reclaim justice for yourself.
 Fortunately (or unfortunately) it is a solo journey.
 You must do the work, gain knowledge and take action YOURSELF.
-This is not something anyone can give you or do for you.
-You must live it and claim it yourself.
+This is not something anyone can give you.
+You must live it and claim it.
 Many may say that is a good thing.
-Either way, it is up to you.
+Either way, it’s up to you.

 The claim and exercise of a right cannot be converted into a crime. there can be no sanction or penalty imposed upon one because of an exercise of his constitutional rights.
-No state shall convert a liberty into a privilege, license it and charge a fee therefore.
-The citizen can ignore the license and the fee and engage in it with impunity, Miller v.
-U.S. 230 F. 486 489
+No state shall covert a liberty into a privilege, license it and charge a fee therefore.
+The citizen can ignore the license and the fee and engage in the with impunity,

 Stand Up.